DavidBlavid/ConsoleGUI/README.md

 Widgets get saved in an internal Dict.
 You can adress specific Widgets
 by calling the Dict with the Widgets name.

 ```
+# Adds a Diagram Widget with the name 'd1'
 cg1.add_widget('diagram', 'd1', 1, 1, 20, 20, 3)

+# Sets the transparency of 'd1' to True
 cg1.widgets['d1'].set_transparent(True)
 ```